-Fixed and Cost-Effective DPC Subscription Plan
+- Fixed and Cost-Effective DPC Subscription Plan

 Insurance companies can cost an arm and a leg to employers who are either initiating a start-up or facing financial discrepancies due to inflation.
 DPC can allow employers to choose a fixed subscription plan for their employees so that they can foresee expenditures pre-hand and have nothing to worry about skyrocketing premiums.

-Loyalty and Productivity of Employees
+- Loyalty and Productivity of Employees

 Direct Primary Care practice allows employees to book urgent visits with their physician for attentive and immediate provision of care.
-This not only urges employees to take fewer leaves away from work and improve productivity but also helps employers to gain their staff’s loyalty.
+This not only urges employees to take fewer leaves away from work and improve productivity, but also helps employers to gain their staff’s loyalty.

 The Final Verdict

 Instead of considering DPC as a primary care model, think of it as a preventive care model which is accessible to a fixed panel of patients.
-Not only does DPC reap benefits for both physicians and patients, but it also helps employers gain leverage over their competition and promote a healthier workforce.
+Not only does DPC reap benefits for both physicians and patients, it also helps employers gain leverage over their competition and promote a healthier workforce.